milselarch/RCV-tele-bot/README.md

    voters of the poll
    The last option of the ranked vote can also accept 2 special values, `abstain` and `withhold`:
-   - Vote `withhold` to abstain from voting for any option in the poll
+   - Vote `withhold` to cast a vote of no-confidence and boycott all the options in the poll
      (In this scenario, no vote will be given to any of the candidates, but the voter will still be counted towards the total number of voters needed to achieve a majority in the polling result calculation)